kayameltem/Shared-Taxi-Business-on-Blockchain/README.md

 # Shared-Taxi-Business-on-Blockchain
-<br>Imagine a group of people in the same neighborhood who would like to invest into an asset.
+Imagine a group of people in the same neighborhood who would like to invest into an asset.
 A smart contract that handles a common asset and distribution of income generated from this asset in certain time intervals.
 The common asset in this scenario is a taxi. </br>

-<br>In this project you are asked to create a smart contract that handles a common asset and distribution of income
-generated from this asset in certain time intervals.
+In this project you are asked to create a smart contract that handles a common asset and distribution of income generated from this asset in certain time intervals.
 The common asset in this scenario is a taxi.
 Imagine a group of people in the same neighborhood who would like to invest into an asset.
 They cannot invest individually because each person has a very small amount of money, thus they can combine their holdings together